The page covers:

-Maybe the pope was also worried over the relevance given to a saint whose actual existence was uncertain and whose assumed deeds were not different from those of many other martyrs.
+Maybe Pope Sixtus V excluded S. Sebastiano from la Visita delle Sette Chiese because he was worried about the relevance given to a saint whose actual existence was uncertain and whose assumed deeds were not different from those of many other martyrs.

-According to an account by St. Ambrose, Sebastian was an officer in the guard of Emperor Diocletian; he embraced the Christian faith and promoted the conversion of two guards; when Diocletian learnt about his behaviour, he sentenced him to death and ordered his fellow comrades to execute him; they tied him to a tree and shot some arrows at him; then they left the site believing Sebastian was dead, but he was not and he recovered thanks to the cures of a Christian matron; he then returned to the Imperial Palace to testify his faith and to be sentenced again to death; this time Diocletian ordered that he should be beaten to death in Circus Maximus.
+According to an account by St. Ambrose, Sebastian was an officer in the guard of Emperor Diocletian; he embraced the Christian faith and promoted the conversion of two guards; when Diocletian learnt about his behaviour, he sentenced him to death and ordered his fellow comrades to execute him; they tied him to a tree and shot some arrows at him; then they left the site believing Sebastian was dead, but he was not and he recovered thanks to the medications of a Christian matron; he then returned to the Imperial Palace to confirm his faith and to be sentenced to death.
+This time Diocletian ordered that he should be beaten to death in Circus Maximus.

-The popularity of St. Sebastian grew in 680 when a pestilence ended after his relics were carried through Rome during a solemn procession; later on the depiction of his martyrdom (or to be accurate of his failed martyrdom) became a preferred subject for paintings and sculptors.
-Usually the saint was portrayed while he was tied to a tree (or to a column), but in the chapel dedicated to him in S. Sebastiano, Giuseppe Giorgetti preferred to follow the pattern which was established in 1600 by Stefano Maderno in the statue of S. Cecilia (another example of recumbent statue is in S. Anastasia).
+The popularity of St. Sebastian grew in 680 when a pestilence ended after his relics were carried through Rome during a solemn procession; later on the depiction of his martyrdom (or to be accurate of his failed martyrdom) became a preferred subject for painters and sculptors, as it offered the opportunity to depict a naked young male.
+Usually the saint was portrayed while he was tied to a tree (see a painting by Guido Reni), but in the chapel dedicated to him in S. Sebastiano in 1672, Giuseppe Giorgetti preferred to show the saint lying on the ground in a pose which shows the influence of works by Gian Lorenzo Bernini.

 Coats of arms and heraldic symbols of the Borghese: eagles and dragons